Abnormal Pap Results; A Natural Approach to Cervical dysplasia

 the root of the problem.”
 But with her own dedication and

-some help from her naturopathic doctor, Drumheller took control
+some help from her Registered Naturopathic Doctor, Drumheller took control

 of her health and solved a potentially serious problem using natural

 Lifestyle Choices to Support a Healthy Cervix (from Drs.
 Hudson

 to prevent the transmission of HPV, a contributing factor

 - Drink up!
 Try to drink at least one third

 of your body weight in ounces of pure water each day.
 Keep